 Each referee is paid at the field prior to check-in, even if the game is not started or completed due to circumstances beyond the referee's control (ie lightning).
 Club linesmen are never paid.
 Referees must dress and act professionally at all times.
 Jerseys are to be tucked in and shoes must be predominantly black.
 Basketball shorts and sweats are inappropriate dress.

 The pay schedule and basic game information for GVSA games are:

 Registration with USSF

-For more information, assistance or help to arrange a special referee program in your area – please contact any GVSOA administrator or assignor listed at www.GVSOA.org under the Contact Us tab.
+For more information, assistance and help to arrange a referee course in your area, please contact any GVSOA administrator or assignor listed at www.gvsoa.org under the Contact Us tab.